Anti-Müllerian hormone is the hormone related to women's fertility

 It is also very useful to do this test when undertaking an assisted fertilization process because it allows you to predict the success of the process, before undergoing the pharmacological stimulation of ovulation.
 It is therefore very important to rely on competent doctors who are able to accompany us along the path!

-Tags: Marriage Fashion Old-Home
+Tags: Lifestyle Love-E-Psychology Old-Home